adobe/reactor-developer-docs/api/guides/delegate_descriptor_ids.md

 ## Extensions

-An [extension](/api/reference/1.0/extensions/index/) can optionally be associated with an extension package when it is first created.
-While you can define an extension separately from an extension package in the API, the extension must be associated with an extension package in order to utilize rule components and data elements.
+An [extension](/api/reference/1.0/extensions/index/) is automatically associated with an extension package when it is first created, and is represented within the extension's `relationships` object.
+If your extension requires custom settings, then it also requires a delegate descriptor ID.

+>[!NOTE]
+>
+>Extensions that do not require custom settings to not need a delegate descriptor ID.

-For example, to assign the extension `example-extension` to the extension package `example-package`, the extension would use the following `delegate_descriptor_id` value: `example-package::extensions::example-extension`.
+For example, to add a delegate descriptor ID to an extension that belongs to the extension package `example-package`, the extension would use the following `delegate_descriptor_id` value: `example-package::extensionConfiguration::config`.

 See the guide on [creating an extension in the API](/api/reference/1.0/extensions/create/) for more information.